BLACK FACES IN GREEN SPACES

 They used their knowledge of the forests to survive and often to escape.
 Many runaway slaves hid in the forests and even established colonies in the woods of many southern states.

-After the Civil War and Industrialization, African Americans’ relationship with the forests changed.
+After the Civil War, Black Americans’ relationship with the forests changed.
 Terrorist organizations that opposed Black freedom used the forest to mask their movements, and forests became a venue for lynching.

-In the 19th century, as farming proved to be increasingly unprofitable, African Americans found alternative sources of employment in the forests.
-African Americans used forests for sustenance, herbal medicine, while also being key places for worship, spirituality, and escape.
+In the 19th century, as farming proved to be increasingly unprofitable, Black Americans found alternative sources of employment in the forests.
+Black Americans used forests for sustenance, and herbal medicine, while also being key places for worship, spirituality, and escape.

 “The Sustainable Forestry Initiative is committed to provide all young people with opportunities to advance their skills, networks, and careers, so they can contribute to nature-based solutions in the forest and conservation sector.